 Art and sculptures from Hadrian’s Villa: Herms of Tragedy and Comedy

-This month’s sculptures from Hadrian’s Villa are a pair of marble herms whose heads are traditionally identified as Tragedy and Comedy.
+This month's sculptures from Hadrian's Villa are a pair of marble herms whose heads are traditionally identified as Tragedy and Comedy.
 According to the Italian archaeologist Giovanni Battista Visconti, both herms were found in 1735 by the owner of the Villa, Giuseppe Fede, near the entrance of the Greek Theatre.
-It was acquired in 1777 by Conte… Continue reading Art and sculptures from Hadrian’s Villa: Herms of Tragedy and Comedy
+They were acquired in 1777… Continue reading Art and sculptures from Hadrian’s Villa: Herms of Tragedy and Comedy

 Annum novum faustum felicem vobis!